Alp3x/Alp3x/README.md

 I am a Software Engenieer Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Portugal.

 - ⚡ I like to make music and i'm a ligthing operator in my free time.
-- I Got no Bitches i Lost the Game

 ---